rlivingsus/misc/AllBooks.md

 - Hamilton, ALexander: The Federalist Paper
 - Harms, Kelly: You Can Thank Me Later
 - Harris, Joe: The X-Files: Cold Cases
 - Hawkins, Jeff: A Thousand Brains
+- Hayes, Josh: Edge of Valor
 - Haywood, RR: Extracted
 - Heinlein, Robert: The SCIFI Hall of Fame, Vol. 1 1929-1964; The Moon is a Harsh Mistress
 - Hempton, Gordon: Hoh Rainforest